t a l l a h a s s e e b e a c h*

 Personal:

 When I can pry myself away from the damned screens, I like to paddle, snorkel, bodysurf, wander around behind the little animals, visit with friends and family, act, sing, and make feeble guitar noises.
-Since retirement I've been fiddling with model trains again.
-I’ve owned, maintained, and restored a lot of antique Volkswagens and still drive my 1965 Beetle convertible—and will, as long as either of us holds up.
+Since retirement I've been fiddling with scale models again.
+I’ve owned, maintained, and restored a lot of antique Volkswagens but sold my last one in 2023.
+Currently rather obsessed with gardening and native plants.

 I can be reached by emailing jsclarkfl at gmail.